SimoneCascino/DestinationBuilder/README.md

 ```

 # How it works?
-To trigger the generation you must annotate a composable function with the **Destination** annotation.
-So, suppose that the first screen you want to show in your app is a composable functiona called **FirstDestination**, you have the following:
+To trigger the generation, annotate a composable function with the **Destination** annotation.
+So, suppose that the first screen you want to show in your app is a composable function called **FirstDestination**:

 ``` kotlin
 @Destination